Jaspreet011999/JSClass/021-creating-table-w-code/readme.md

  # How we can fix the rendering table issue
  -create an if statement that will check whether there is an existing table row.
 If it exists, the new row should be added to the existing table instead of creating a new table

+# To fix the rendering issues
+ -New child contains parent .We could use (Append) rather than(Appendchild)?